 Pursuing the use of renewable energy sources is also important, particularly for recycled production, for which natural gas tends to be employed because biomass by-products are not readily available.
 Other options include producing low-temperature heat from heat pumps, solar thermal energy or biogas.

 Final energy demand in pulp and paper in the Sustainable Development Scenario, 2000-2030

 Reducing energy use by the pulp and paper industry will require greater recycling and waste heat recovery

-Final energy use in pulp and paper grew by 1.8% in 2017, while paper and paperboard output increased 2.3%.
-For comparison, during 2000‑16 energy use grew 0.1% per year on average, while production expanded 1.4% per year.
-In the Sustainable Development Scenario, energy use needs to decline 0.4% per year to 2030, with paper and paperboard production increasing 0.9% annually.
-This will require greater recycling, as recycled production requires considerably less energy.
+Final energy use in pulp and paper grew by an average 0.3% annually during 2000-18, while paper and paperboard output increased 0.3% per year, demonstrating a decoupling of growth in energy consumption from growth in production.
+In the Net Zero Emissions by 2050 Scenario, energy use increases 0.5% per year to 2030 but annual paper and paperboard production expands 1.2%.
+This situation will necessitate greater recycling, as recycled production requires considerably less energy.
 Using a higher share of bioenergy and adopting waste heat recovery technologies will also be important to align with the Net Zero Emissions by 2050 trajectory.